Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 ### get baskets belonging to a single customer

-Write a function called `get customer baskets` that has an email address as an argument and returns a list/array of all the shopping baskets that belong to the customer with that email address.
+Write a function called `get customer baskets` that takes in an email address and the data array as an argument and returns a list/array of all the shopping baskets that belong to the customer with that email address.

-If the customer has no shopping baskets then return an empty list/array.
+If the customer has no shopping baskets then return an empty list/array. e.g. `getCustomerBaskets("tshepo@umuzi.org", dataStore);`
 ### get a list of all the customer email addresses

 Write a function called `get all customers` that returns a list of customer email addresses.
 The list must have no duplicates.